top of page

 • Automated Temporary Access: Facilitating time-bound permission grants for specific needs, balancing operational efficiency with security principles.

 • Real-Time Auditing: Integrating the new permission service with our data pipeline enabled real-time user access audits via Looker or simple CSV exports, eliminating the need for direct tool access.
-This reduction in complexity shortened audit times from days to mere hours, allowing the data protection team to increase audit frequency from annual to quarterly.
+This reduction in complexity shortened audit times from 2+ days to around four total hours, allowing the data protection team to increase audit frequency by 4x.

-In conclusion, the development and implementation of the new RBAC tool transformed user access management from a cumbersome process to a streamlined and secure operation.
+In conclusion, developing and implementing this new RBAC system transformed user access management from a cumbersome process to a streamlined and secure operation.
 As a result, we witnessed enhanced security posture, responsibilities delegated to the appropriate departments, and empowered personnel across the organization.

 bottom of page